Line Ranger is an optical instrument used in surveying for ranging.

 1.1.
 The working mechanism of Line Ranger in Surveying

-Line Ranger is a lightweight instrument consisting of two right-angled isosceles prisms(plane mirrors) placed one above the another and one sight vane such that surveyor can see the image formed on the prism.
+Line Ranger is a lightweight instrument consisting of two right-angled isosceles prisms(plane mirrors) placed one above the other and one sight vane such that the surveyor can see the image formed on the prism.

 It is mostly used in direct ranging.